Metlapilcoatlus

-Metlapilcoatlus is a genus of venomous pit vipers endemic to Mexico and Central America.
+Metlapilcoatlus is a genus of pit vipers endemic to Mexico and Central America.
 Six species are currently recognized.
 The common names suggest they are able to leap at an attacker, but this is likely exaggerated.
 Common names for the species include jumping pitvipers and jumping vipers.
-The genus name comes from the Nahuatl name metlapilcohuatl, which means of the oblong grindstone held in the hand when grinding corn - alluding to the snakes short stocky body.
+The genus name comes from the Nahuatl name metlapilcohuatl, which means of the oblong grindstone held in the hand when grinding corn—alluding to the snake's short, stocky body.

 Description

 All of these snakes are extremely thick-bodied, with M. nummifer being the most stout.
 The head is large, with small eyes and a broadly rounded snout.
 The tail is short, not prehensile, and accounts for only 15% of the total length.

 The color pattern usually consists of a gray-brown or reddish brown ground color (sometimes yellow, cream, purplish brown or black), overlaid with a series of lateral and dorsal blotches.
 The shape of these blotches is subject to some variation, but is sometimes still helpful for identification.